MileHacker Logo

 All visitors need a passport valid valid for six months after their intended departure from Brazil.
 For eVisa applicants, a digital passport-style photo and a scanned copy of the passport's biographical page are typical requirements.

-Immigration officials upon arrival may ask for proof that you are leaving and documentation of enough money for your stay.
+Immigration officials upon arrival may ask for proof of your departure and proof of enough money for your stay.
 Keep these official documents easily accessible and secure.
-Brazil does not levy general entry fees for tourists at its borders, beyond any applicable visa fee.
+Brazil does not levy general entry fees for tourists at its peak borders, beyond any applicable visa fee.

 Visa Details

-• Citizens of the Uk and EU member states (Schengen Area) do not need a visa for tourism stays up to 90 days.
+• Citizens of the Uk and EU member states (Schengen Area) don't require a visa for tourism stays up to 90 days.

 • For other nationalities, visa requirements differ.
 Verify the latest regulations with official sources.